 So you’ve made the decision and are ready to buy a used engine instead of a new one.
 Before proceeding, though, there is one last aspect to consider.
 It’s not just about buying a used engine and saving some money; your goal should be to get a used engine with a warranty.

 Sadly, not all used engines come with a warranty.
-That being said, if you buy your used engine from a reputable vendor, you will most likely be backed by some kind of warranty.
+That being said if you buy your used engine from a reputable vendor like My Auto Store, where you will be backed by a 6-month warranty.

 What we mean by “some kind of warranty” is that the term warranty can be open to many interpretations.
 Some sellers may rip you off with dubious terms or extremely short warranties (such as 15-30 days).
 As we will discuss shortly, be wary of any warranty shorter than 30 days.
 Moreover, always read the fine print and find out what is exactly covered by the warranty.